divvi-xyz/divvi-referral-sdk/README.md

 yarn add @divvi/referral-sdk
 ```

-## Usage
+## Overview

 The SDK provides two main functions:

-1. `getReferralTag` - Generates a hex string tag to include in transaction calldata for tracking referrals (appending is recommended).
+1. `getReferralTag` - Generates a hex string tag containing referral metadata
-2. `submitReferral` - Reports the transaction to the attribution tracking API
+2. `submitReferral` - Reports referral events to the attribution tracking API

-### Complete Referral Flow

-- Identify an appropriate transaction in your codebase to include the referral tag
-  - The transaction must be a state changing function like transfer
-  - The transaction should be towards the beginning of the user journey
+Divvi supports two referral submission methods:

+### 1. On-Chain Transactions

-- Include the referral tag in your transaction data (appending is recommended) and call submitReferral with the transaction hash
+Include the referral tag in transaction calldata, then submit the transaction hash to the API for tracking.

-Here's how to implement the complete referral flow in your application:
+### 2. Off-Chain Signed Messages

+Submit referrals without requiring on-chain transactions - perfect for cash-in flows, airdrops, or other off-chain activities.

+## Referral Submission Methods

+### Method 1: On-Chain Transaction Referrals

+This is the traditional method where referral data is embedded in transaction calldata.

 ```typescript
 import { getReferralTag, submitReferral } from '@divvi/referral-sdk'